crs4/pyEHR/docs/http_doc/dbservice.rst

         "SUCCESS": true
       }

-.. http:post:: /patient/hide
+.. http:delete:: /patient/(patient_id)/hide

-   Hide patient with ID `patient_id`.
+   Hide patient with ID (`patient_id`).
 Related EHRs will be hidden as well.

-   :query patient_id: ID of the patient
+   :reqheader Content-Type: application/json
    :resheader Content-Type: application/json
    :statuscode 200: record hidden succesfully or no patient with given ID
                     found (in this case a response with `SUCCESS` set to false